NASA-IMPACT/pyQuARC/README.md

 * [DIF10](https://earthdata.nasa.gov/esdis/eso/standards-and-references/directory-interchange-format-dif-standard)
 	* Collection/Data Product-level only

-## pyQuARC User Demo Series
-A series of user demos has been created to explain what pyQuARC does and how it can be used.
-These demos cover the process of installing, activating, and using the library for a specific schema.
-The demo files are available in the **resources** folder of the pyQuARC GitHub repository.

 ## Install and Clone the Repository
 The pyQuARC library requires `Python 3.10` to function properly across all operating systems.